World War Two (New Zealand involvement)

 New Zealand websites

-Te Ara: The Encyclopedia of New Zealand
+Te Ara Encyclopedia of New Zealand

-Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
-If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+Te Ara is an excellent website for questions about Aotearoa New Zealand.
+It is a government website belonging to the Ministry for Culture & Heritage so the information should be well-researched and reliable.

-Then go to the Second Word War.
+Then go down the page and select Second World War.

-The 28th (Māori) Battalion was made up of mainly Māori who were keen to serve New Zealand during the Second World War.
-The website was put together to record, remember and honor their services.
+The 28th (Māori) Battalion was made up of volunteers who were keen to serve during the Second World War.
+This website was put together to record, remember, and honour their services.

 The article New Zealand's Nightingales tells the story of the New Zealand Red Cross nurses in WW2.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
-Some EPIC databases may also be available through your public library.
+Tips: To use the EPIC resources you will need a password from your school librarian.
+Or you can chat with one of our AnyQuestions librarians.
+Your public library may have some EPIC databases too.

 Primary sources

-DigitalNZ is a search site that focuses on New Zealand history is an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once.
-It also has lots of primary sources.
+DigitalNZ searches online resources from New Zealand libraries, museums, universities and government sites in one place.
+It groups results by the type of information and has lots of primary sources.

 Books